 javAPRSSrvr is an APRS-IS server based in Java.
 It runs on any platform

 that supports Java 1.5.0 and above.
-It has been used extensively on
+It is currently used extensively on

 Windows (32 bit and 64 bit), Linux, FreeBSD Unix, and Mac OS X. It provides connectivity between